Every week or so, I get a complaint about the elusive nature of loyalty programs.

 Lori Dynan booked a United flight from Washington to Maui on United, and wanted to use some of her miles to upgrade on the long flight.
 She’s a frequent flier, and had successfully cashed in her miles for a better seat on United in the past.

-“I was told that the base price of the ticket was $1,250,” says Dynan, who works for National Geographic (which, by way of full disclosure, I also work for).
+“A representative told me that the base price of the ticket was $1,250,” says Dynan, who works for a publishing company in Washington, D.C.

 But that’s not all, a United representative told her.
 If she wanted an upgrade, she’d have to plunk down an extra 35,000 miles, pay a $500 “processing fee” for the flight to Hawaii and a $450 “processing fee” for the return flight.
 Then there was a $25 fee for calling United to make the reservation; a $10 mystery fee and $100 in baggage fees.